 and how to ratchet up the suspense with each turning page."

 Welcome to thirteenth century England where our assumptions about the medieval world may be shaken and the inhabitants of those distant centuries begin to resemble friends, neighbors, and even family.
 As a writer of historical mysteries, I want to honor the past by allowing characters to speak and act within the context of their world but without making the mistake that everyone thought and behaved exactly the same.
 Language and fashion may change, but human nature does not.
 And keep in mind that what is the past to us was the immediate present to our ancestors, just as today will be history to our descendants.

-Now available from Poisoned Pen Press is Satan's Lullaby, the eleventh in series featuring Prioress Eleanor and Brother Thomas of the Order of Fontevraud.
+Now available from Poisoned Pen Press is Land of Shadows, the twelfth in series featuring Prioress Eleanor and Brother Thomas of the Order of Fontevraud.